TenneherschelMD/se-day-2-git-and-github/README.md

 Discuss the importance of the README file in a GitHub repository.
 What should be included in a well-written README, and how does it contribute to effective collaboration?

+    # The README.md is the face of your project and includes:
+      1. Project title and description
+      2. Installation and usage instructions
+      3. Dependencies
+      4. Examples or screenshots
+      5. Contributing guidelines
+      6. License info

+Why It Matters:

+Helps new collaborators quickly understand the project

+Acts as documentation

+Encourages contribution by clearly showing how to get started

 Compare and contrast the differences between a public repository and a private repository on GitHub.
 What are the advantages and disadvantages of each, particularly in the context of collaborative projects?

 Detail the steps involved in making your first commit to a GitHub repository.
 What are commits, and how do they help in tracking changes and managing different versions of your project?